Honda ZR-V Review & Prices

 The quality of the materials used are rather good, with a lot of synthetic leather on top of the dashboard and around the button-press gear selector.
 There’s some piano black plastic that can get scratched and smudged, but there’s not a lot of it.

 You get climate control buttons and dials separate from the 9.0-inch infotainment screen, which are super easy to use.
-The infotainment system itself is also simple to use, with large graphics that are clear and a responsive touchscreen.
+The same can't be said of the infotainment screen, though - it's awkward to use, slow to respond and feels very outdated compared to the latest and greatest systems.

 You can connect your smartphone through Apple CarPlay and Android Auto, but only the Apple system can be connected wirelessly.